Guidelines for Keeping Sick Children Home

 Fever.
 The child should remain at home with a fever greater than 100°.
 The child can return to school after he/she has been fever free for 24 hours (without fever- reducing medicine such as Tylenol or Motrin).

 Diarrhea/Vomiting.
-A child with diarrhea and /or vomiting should stay at home and return to school only after being symptom-free for 24 hours, unless otherwise specified by the school nurse or licensed health care provider.
+A child with diarrhea (3 or more loose stool) and /or vomiting should stay at home and return to school only after being symptom-free for 24 hours, unless otherwise specified by the school nurse or licensed health care provider.

 Conjunctivitis.
-Following a diagnosis of conjunctivitis, the child may return to school 24 hours after the first dose of prescribed medication.
+Following a diagnosis of conjunctivitis, the child may return to school the next day, if treatment has begun.

 Strep Throat: Following a diagnosis of strep throat, the child may return to school 24 hours after the first dose of prescribed antibiotic and they are fever free.

-.
+Rashes.
 Common infectious diseases with rashes are most contagious in the early stages.
-A child with a suspicious rash should return to school only after a health care provider has made a diagnosis and authorized the child's return to school.
+A child with a suspicious rash should return to school only after a healthcare provider has made a diagnosis and authorized the child’s return to school.

 Website by SchoolMessenger Presence. © 2024 SchoolMessenger Corporation.
 All rights reserved.